Facts About Nigeria

 According to UNICEF, over 60% of Nigeria’s population lives under the international poverty line of $1.25 a day.
 About 70% live on less than $1 a day, and 90% of Nigerians live on less than $2 a day.

 Almost half of all global deaths of children under age five occur in sub-Saharan Africa, where one of every six children dies before age five.
 An African child dies of malaria every 30 seconds.

 Each year over 200,000 African children are born with sickle-cell anemia.
-Three-fourths of them are in Nigeria (CNN report on 11 Feb.
-2013).
+Three-fourths of them are in Nigeria.

 The most frequent cause of death for Nigerian women is complications from childbirth.
 The number one cause of death for men is traffic accidents.
 Over three million Nigerians are living with HIV, and there are about 12 million orphans due to the combined effects of HIV/AIDS and poverty.

 - Life expectancy in Nigeria is 48 years.

 - 1% of the national government’s budget is devoted to health initiatives.

 - 30% of the country uses improved sanitation facilities.

 - 58% of the country uses improved drinking water sources.